 Well, Eugene thought these two invitations—enjoying this lunch and spending the summer among the Osage—were just kind gestures because his father (Luther Standing Bear) and Charlie’s father (Fred Lookout) had been friends at the Carlisle school.
-Little did he know that the two young men, 40 years earlier, had quietly made a pact to help unify and revitalize the Native American people… and Eugene would play into the plan.
+Little did he know that the two young men, 40 years earlier, had both committed themselves to help unify and revitalize the Native American people… and Eugene would play into the plan.

 There were a few small problems to overcome:

 - There was no immediate chemistry between the young couple, (but love and commitment often grow over time).